Unit 3 - Practice Quiz

 linguistic geography Medium

-A. extinct language
+A. official language

 26 The spatial diffusion of Islam, which spread from its hearth in Mecca outwards through military conquest, trade, and missionary activities, is best described as a combination of which diffusion types?